nevsnode/gordon/README.md

 RedisQueueKey|string|The first part of the list-names in Redis (Must be the same in `goophry.php`) RedisNetwork|string|Setting needed to connect to Redis _(Optional, default is `tcp`, as required by [radix](http://godoc.org/github.com/fzzy/radix/redis#Dial)_)
 Tasks|array|An array of task objects _(See below)_
-ErrorCmd|string|A command which is executed when a task failed _(Optional, remove or set to an empty string to disable it.
+ErrorScript|string|The path to a script that is executed when a task failed _(Optional, remove or set to an empty string to disable it.
 See below)_
 FailedTasksTTL|integer|The TTL in seconds for the lists storing failed tasks _(Optional, See below)_ Logfile|string|The path to a logfile, instead of printing messages on the command-line _(Optional, remove or set to an empty string to disable using a logfile)_
 StatsInterface|string|The address where the http-server serving usage statistics should listen to (like `ip:port`). _(Optional, remove or set to an empty string to disable the http-server)_